-https://law.asu.edu/cs/student-life/student-orgs/resources
+https://web.law.asu.edu/currentstudents/CurrentStudents/StudentLife/StudentOrganizations/ResourcesforPresidentsLeadersofStudentOrg.aspx

-- To be granted funding you must be an official registered group with The College of Law and the University. - Student leaders must submit requests for SBA funding according to the SBA regulations.
-Request forms can be found on the website above. - To petition for funding, a representative of your student organization must be present at the SBA funding meeting for that month, normally held the first Monday of every month during the lunch hour. - While SBA policies may change, funds are available on a first come, first serve basis.
+- To be granted funding you must be an official registered group with The College of Law. - Student leaders must submit requests for SBA funding according to the SBA regulations.
+Request forms can be found on the website above. - While SBA policies may change, funds are available on a first come first serve basis.
+There is no cut off for number of events a group may request funding for.
 However, factors such as Council of Leaders Meeting attendance, co-sponsorship of events, inclusivity of event, and pre-submission of a budget may be used to determine approval or denial of request. - While there is no appeals process when funding requests are denied, student leaders may request funding for the same event at a later point in the semester. - Note that SBA funding works on a reimbursement system.
-Therefore, you should not spend any money on an event until your funding request is approved by the SBA.